wongnai/xds/README.md

 This use your local kubeconfig, so if `kubectl` works then it should work, unless you use some sort of authentication plugin.

-If you're running in cluster it should also work without any environment variables.
-It requires some read-only access, which you can find the ClusterRole in [deploy.yml](deploy.yml).
-It is recommended to deploy this as headless service.
-As it use DNS-based discovery, we recommend not to use autoscaling on this service but keep it always at max pods.

-And that's it!
-Your xDS server is ready.

 ## xDS Idle